Do you think you may have bacterial vaginosis?

 How to treat bacterial vaginosis

 Sometimes bacterial vaginosis can go away on its own without the need for treatment.
-However, as bacterial vaginosis symptoms can often mimic those of other infections, it is important to get an official diagnosis.
+However, as bacterial vaginosis symptoms can often be annoying, treatment can help to relieve these symptoms.

-If you are diagnosed with BV, the most likely treatment will be a course of antibiotics, as these can effectively cure BV in up to 90% of cases.
+If you are diagnosed with BV, the most likely treatment will be a course of antibiotics.
 Many women have been helped by effective over-the-counter treatments as well.
 The downside with antibiotics is that they wipe out both beneficial and harmful bacteria in the vagina, which disrupts the bacterial balance and increases the risk of getting another infection.

 Treat without antibiotics